RenderKit/embree/README.md

 installation, put the path to `ispc` permanently into your `PATH` environment variable or you set the `EMBREE_ISPC_EXECUTABLE` variable to point at the ISPC executable during CMake configuration.

+Embree supports using the HPX runtime system as the tasking system.
+HPX can be enabled by setting `EMBREE_TASKING_SYSTEM=HPX`.
+If HPX is enabled the CMake variables `HPX_DIR` or `HPX_ROOT` are required to be set.
+The variables are file system paths where `HPXConfig.cmake` or `HPXConfigVersion.cmake` resides.

 You additionally have to install CMake 3.1.0 or higher and the developer version of [GLFW](https://www.glfw.org/) version 3.